ShahriyariLab/Data-driven-mathematical-model-for-colon-cancer/README.md

 PlotQSPData.m: MatLab script for plotting the results obtained by running
 			 QSPClusterAnalysis.py and ParseQSPData.m

-If using this or related code please cite
+If using any parts of this code please cite

 ```
- Kirshtein, A.; Akbarinejad, S.; Hao, W.; Le, T.; Aronow, R.A.; Shahriyari, L.
-  Data driven mathematical model of colon cancer progression.
-(Manuscript submitted for publication).
+A. Kirshtein, S. Akbarinejad, W. Hao, T. Le, S. Su, R. Aronow, L. Shahriyari, Data driven mathematical model of colon cancer progression, Journal of Clinical Medicine, 2020.
 ```